 IPsec encrypts the entire original IP packet and encapsulates it within a new IP packet, which is sent over the internet to the desired end.
 IPsec also verifies the identity of two communicating parties, adding another layer of security.

-IPsec can be called the first iteration of a modern VPN, and soon an idea for a private network over a public one started to gain shape.
+IPsec can be called the first iteration of a modern VPN, and soon after, the idea of a private network over a public one started to take shape.

-Once it was clear that data could be safeguarded by encryption, tech giants began competing to provide a safe way to transfer data through public networks.
-Two competing companies – Microsoft and Cisco – created the first data tunneling protocols that supported VPN connection.
-However, as both protocols became equally popular, the risk of dividing the tech market into two incompatible parts arose.
+Once it was clear that data could be protected by encryption, tech giants began competing to provide a safe way to transfer data through public networks.
+Microsoft and Cisco were two of the first companies to focus on consumer-friendly VPN solutions.

 PPTP